Last Modified: September 18, 2018

 The original serial number holder can then confirm that the bicycle was stolen or inform us that the bicycle was sold.
 In response, we can recommend that the original serial number holder contact law enforcement authorities or transfer the bicycle registration to the new owner.
-If law enforcement authorities direct or request us to disclose information about a bicycle, we will fully cooperate with law enforcement authorities.
+If law enforcement authorities direct or request us to disclose information about a bicycle, including the owner information, we will fully cooperate with law enforcement authorities.

 Project 529, Inc